"Riddle Me This... riddle me that... who's afraid of a big, black Bat?"

 While the Tim Burton movies are for the most part praised and loved, many people were unnerved with Batman's willingness to kill.
 Batman Forever manages to set up Batman's "no kill" rule rather plausibly, strongly suggesting that after killing the Joker for killing his parents, Bruce wasn't satisfied and kept killing criminals before he realized he had become a monster and learned to let go of revenge.

-Author Appeal: Joel Schumacher saw fit to include shots of Batman's ass when trying on the new suit which also had nipples and a wedgie.
+Author Appeal: Joel Schumacher saw fit to include shots of Batman's and Robin's asses when trying on the new suits, zeroing in on rubber nipples and a wedgie.
 Schumacher is utterly unrepentant on his commentary track, advising viewers to "get out more."

 Gotham City is simply littered with ripped guys with well-oiled torsos.
 Every last one of Two-Face's Mooks, for instance.